abdielsudiro/altcoin-seeder/README.md

 which should give you all the requirements.
 When your development environment is set up you can simple compile with 'make'.
-If you compile on a Qemu KVM VPS, you may need to edit the first line of the Makefile, if you get an error about architecture, from:
+If you compile on a Qemu KVM VPS, you may need to edit the first line of the Makefile, if you get an error about architecture, from: <br>
 ``` CXXFLAGS = -O3 -g0 -march=native ```
 to:
 ``` CXXFLAGS = -O3 -g0 -mtune-generic ```